Pranav-prog-master/Java_Project_Basics_to_Advances/README.md

 Refer to the source code files for each language.
 Below are sample compilation and execution commands:
 For Java : javac ProgressBar.java && java ProgressBar

+# 🧠 DAY-05 :-Console-Based User Management System
+A robust, cross-platform User Management System designed to demonstrate core principles of data handling, security, and user interaction in different programming languages.

+---

+## 🌟 About This Project
+This repository contains the source code for a console-based application that allows users to register and log in.
+It features a secure, in-memory database and a clean, interactive interface.
+A key feature is the cross-platform password masking, which hides user input for enhanced security on any operating system.

+---

+## ✨ Features
+- User Registration: Allows new users to create an account.
+- User Login: Authenticates existing users with their credentials.
+- Password Masking: Hides password input for security (e.g., shows * instead of characters).
+- Cross-Platform: The C and C++ versions are designed with conditional compilation to run seamlessly on Windows, macOS, and Linux.

+---

+## 🚀 Versions
+This project is available in three different programming languages, each showcasing a unique approach to solving the same problem.

+**Java Version** - The Java version is a fully object-oriented and platform-independent solution.
+It uses an ArrayList to manage user data and Java's Console class for secure password handling, highlighting Java's strengths in creating secure, portable, and robust applications.

+---

+## 🔧 How to Run

+Refer to the source code files for each language.
+Below are sample compilation and execution commands:
+For Java : javac UserManagement.java && java UserManagement

+---